 After 150 characters (the “intro” or the “fold”), your copy is hidden and there is a ‘…see more’ button.

-For top-of-funnel and middle-of-funnel ad copy (TOF and MOF – colder audiences), we recommend using all 600 characters.
+For top-of-funnel and middle-of-funnel ad copy (TOF and MOF – colder audiences), using longer ad copy can be useful.

 But we also recommend putting the call-to-action above the fold (before 150 characters – where the ‘see more’ button appears on longer ad copy).